top of page

 ree

-I have a husband and four kids who need me at different times throughout the day, each with their own unique demands and schedules that often overlap in chaotic ways.
-Balancing their needs requires constant attention and energy, as I strive to be present for each of them while also managing my own responsibilities.
-In addition to my role as a mother, I am a dedicated softball coach, guiding young athletes in developing their skills and fostering teamwork, which adds another layer of commitment to my already busy life.
-My work as a hospice nurse is both rewarding and emotionally taxing, as I provide care and support to patients and their families during some of the most challenging times in their lives.
-This profession requires not only physical stamina but also immense emotional resilience, as I often find myself navigating the complexities of grief and compassion.
+I've got a husband and four kids who need me at different times during the day, each with their own crazy demands and schedules that often clash.
+Juggling their needs takes a lot of focus and energy, as I try to be there for each of them while handling my own stuff.
+Besides being a mom, I'm also a dedicated softball coach, helping young athletes improve their skills and learn teamwork, which adds another layer to my already packed life.
+My job as a hospice nurse is both rewarding and emotionally tough, as I take care of patients and their families during really tough times.
+This work needs not just physical stamina but also a ton of emotional strength, as I often deal with the ups and downs of grief and compassion.

-The time I spent on these seemingly innocuous activities often led to procrastination.
-I would postpone essential tasks under the guise of "taking a break" or "having me time," only to later find myself in a rush to complete everything I had delayed.
-This cycle of postponement created a sense of chaos in my life, as I struggled to meet deadlines and fulfill commitments.
-Additionally, I noticed that my daughter's homeschooling suffered because of my tendency to prioritize my breaks over her education.
-I would assign her independent work, thinking it would allow me to take a breather, but in reality, I was not dedicating the attention and effort that her learning deserved.
+Spending time on these seemingly harmless activities often led to procrastination.
+I'd put off important tasks, telling myself I was just "taking a break" or having "me time," only to end up scrambling to finish everything I delayed.
+This cycle of putting things off created chaos in my life, as I struggled to meet deadlines and keep up with commitments.
+Plus, I noticed my daughter's homeschooling was suffering because I prioritized my breaks over her learning.
+I'd give her independent work, thinking it would give me a break, but really, I wasn't giving her education the attention it needed.

-This realization has prompted me to reassess how I manage my time and responsibilities.
-I am beginning to understand the importance of finding a balance that allows me to care for myself without neglecting my obligations to my family, work, and pets.
-Learning to prioritize effectively and recognizing that self-care does not have to come at the expense of others is a journey I am committed to undertaking.
-It is essential to create a more harmonious life where I can be present for my loved ones while also nurturing my own needs, ensuring that I am not just a caretaker, but also an individual deserving of care and attention.
+Realizing this has made me rethink how I manage my time and responsibilities.
+I'm starting to see how important it is to find a balance that lets me care for myself without neglecting my duties to family, work, and pets.
+Learning to prioritize effectively and understanding that self-care doesn't have to come at others' expense is a journey I'm committed to.
+It's crucial to create a more balanced life where I can be there for my loved ones while also taking care of myself, making sure I'm not just a caregiver but also someone who deserves care and attention.

 Complementing Each Other: A Partnership Built on Strengths and Weaknesses